algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/BSTrec.md

 key in the node and the key to be inserted.
 When the edge of the tree is reached we add a new leaf containing the inserted key.
-In the recursive coding here we return the new tree and for recursive calls assign it to t.left or t.right (this is really only needed when the recursive call returns the single-node tree containing the newly inserted key).
+In the recursive coding here we return the new tree and for recursive calls assign it to t.left or t.right.
 Note that the pseudocode needs to be expanded to see the details of the recursion.

 ### Duplicate keys